MBA Rural Management: Admission 2025, Syllabus, Eligibility, Colleges, Careers

 MBA Rural Management is a 2-year postgraduate degree with a special focus on rural development in terms of facilities, livelihood, finances, agriculture, and other essential services in rural areas of the country.
 The curriculum integrates core business management principles (finance, marketing, HR, operations) with an understanding of rural sociology, development, and specific rural sectors like agriculture and handicrafts.

-To take admission in this program, aspirants must have obtained a minimum of 50-60% or CGPA above 5 in UG degree.
-Any graduates having BA, BCom, BSc or BSW can enrol in this program if they are qualified for MBA entrance exam (CAT, MAT, CMAT, XAT, etc).
-Some universities grant admission on direct basis (considering UG merit) whereas, others assess an entrance exam score as well as performance in PI and GD rounds.
+To take admission in this program, aspirants must have obtained a minimum of 50-60% or a CGPA above 5 in a UG degree.
+Any graduates having a BA, BCom, BSc, or BSW can enrol in this program if they are qualified for the MBA entrance exam (CAT, MAT, CMAT, XAT, etc).
+Some universities grant admission on a direct basis (considering UG merit), whereas others assess an entrance exam score as well as performance in PI and GD rounds.

-One can pursue MBA Rural Management from institutes like Xavier Institute of Social Service (XISS) Ranchi, XIM University Bhubaneswar (formerly XIMB), KIIT School of Rural Management (KSRM) Bhubaneswar, etc. With an MBA Rural Management degree, you can work in NGOs, private finances and agribusiness firms, or in consultancy firms.
+One can take admission in institutes like Xavier Institute of Social Service (XISS) Ranchi, XIM University Bhubaneswar (formerly XIMB), KIIT School of Rural Management (KSRM) Bhubaneswar, etc. With an MBA in Rural Management, you can work in NGOs, private finance and agribusiness firms, or consultancy firms.

 Table of Contents